spcl/serverless-benchmarks/docs/platforms.md

 jq 'del(.config.deployment.credentials)' <file.json> | sponge <file.json>
 ```

-## AWS Lambda
+# AWS Lambda

 AWS provides one year of free services, including a significant amount of computing time in AWS Lambda.
 To work with AWS, you need to provide access and secret keys to a role with permissions
 sufficient to manage functions and S3 resources.
 Additionally, the account must have `AmazonAPIGatewayAdministrator` permission to set up
-automatically AWS HTTP trigger.
+automatically an AWS HTTP trigger.
 You can provide a [role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)
 with permissions to access AWS Lambda and S3; otherwise, one will be created automatically.
-To use a user-defined lambda role, set the name in config JSON - see an example in `configs/example.json`.
+To use a user-defined Lambda role, set the name in the config JSON - see an example in `configs/example.json`.

 You can pass the credentials either using the default AWS-specific environment variables: